 - Black Beans

-Step 1: Brown Ground beef in a skillet on the stove and drain any excess fat.
-Once cooked through, make the seasoned ground beef and stir in all the seasonings (see recipe).
-Mix corn and black beans with the beef.
+- Step 2: Brown ground beef in a large skillet over medium heat, and drain any excess fat.
+Once cooked through, make the seasoned ground beef by stirring in all the seasonings (see recipe).
+Set aside

-Step 2: Cover a large sheet pan with parchment paper.
-Layer a large amount of tortilla chips on top of the parchment paper.
-Sprinkle grated cheese on top of the chips.
+- Step 3: Layer a large amount of tortilla chips on top of the baking sheet’s parchment paper.

-Step 3: Layer on the ground beef, corn and bean mixture.
-Top the ground beef mixture with more cheese.
+- Step 7: Top the ground beef mixture with more shredded cheese

-Step 5: Add your favorite toppings – sour cream, tomatoes, black olives, green onions, peppers, diced avocado, guacamole, any sauces, etc.
+- Step 9: Add your favorite fresh toppings – sour cream, tomatoes, black olives, green onions, peppers, diced avocado, guacamole, any sauces, etc. Serve immediately!

 Soggy nachos are so disappointing!
 To avoid having this happen to you, here are a few tips: